beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 - OTAA join mode
 - LoRaWAN region

+### LoRaWAN Linkcheck test mode
 It uses LinkCheck to collect information about the connection to the gateway(s).
 With LinkCheck, the LoRaWAN server will report the number of gateways and the demodulation margin (calculated on the LoRaWAN server).
-The demodulation margin can give you information about the received signal quality.
+The demodulation margin can give you information about the received signal quality (The higher the margin, the better the signal quality).
 Extract from the _**LoRaWAN 1.0.3 Specification**_:
 <center><img src="./assets/lorawan-linkcheck.png" alt="LinkCheck"></center>

+### LoRaWAN FieldTester test mode
 In addition, it supports the RAK10701 Field Tester protocol.
 The advantage of the Field Tester protocol is that it provides more information about the test, including distances to the gateways.
 The disadvantage is that this protocol requires a backend server to process the information and send it back to the device.

+# Typical test scenarios
+In all scenarios, tests can be performed in two ways:
+- automatic sending in a specified interval.
+The interval can be set either through the built-in UI or with an AT command.
+- forced sending.
+3 times pushing the button enforces sending out a single packet in the pre-defined settings.
+- forced sending with DR sweep (only in LoRaWAN test modes).
+4 times pushing the button enforces multiple packets to be sent out.
+Sending starts with the lowest possible data rate and increases the data rate with each packet until the highest possible data rate has been reached.

+## Outdoor testing
+In this scenario the location tracking should be enabled to add the tester location to the test results.
+The log files will contain the location of the tester at the time the test was performed.
+If no location fix could be acquired, the location will be set to Lat 0, Long 0.

+## Indoor testing
+In this scenario the location tracking should be disabled, as the GNSS chip cannot aqcuire a valid location inside of buildings.
+The log files will not contain the location of the tester.

+## LinkCheck testing
+If it is not possible to connect a backend server to the LoRaWAN server to process the data of the received packets, the LinkCheck method should be used.
+It can deliver the basic information of the connection quality and if the tester is in the coverage range of gateways.

+## FieldTester mode
+If a backend server is connected to the LoRaWAN server that can process the data of the received packets, the FieldTester mode gives more details in the results of the test.

+## LoRa P2P testing
+This is a very basic test that only shows whether the device is in range of another LoRa P2P device that is sending out packets.

+# Custom AT commands
 This examples includes multiple custom AT commands:
 - **`ATC+SENDINT`** to set the send interval time or heart beat time.
 The device will send a payload with this interval.
 The time is set in seconds, e.g. **`AT+SENDINT=600`** sets the send interval to 600 seconds or 10 minutes.
 - **`ATC+MODE`** to set the test mode.
 0 using LPWAN LinkCheck, 1 using LoRa P2P, 2 using Field Tester protocol.